rancavil/python-convert/README.md

 Installation
 ------------

-You must have installed python 2.7.
+You must have installed python 2.7 or 3.3+.

 Download the api from github (https://github.com/rancavil/python-convert/archive/master.zip).